davidnewcomb/greenmail-http/README.md

 ## Future
 The project is still taking shape.
 Currently you can list users and all emails in imap.
-There's more features to come but If you want a particular feature first then raise a feature request.
+There's more features to come but if you want a particular feature first then raise a feature request.